OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:39

-Ner was the progenitor of Kish, and Kish was the progenitor of Saul;
+Ner was father to Kish, and Kish was father to Saul;

-> Saul was the progenitor of Jonathan, Malchi-shua, Abinadab, and Eshbaal.
+> Saul was father to Jonathan, Malchi-shua, Abinadab, and Eshbaal.

 ---